seregazhuk/seregazhuk.github.io_old/_drafts/2018-01-03-factory-method-and-open-closed.md

 }
 {% endhighlight %}

-The logic for choosing a formatting strategy is hidden behind the factory. `FormatStrategiesFactory` knows what formatter should be instantiated according to a specified format:
+The logic for choosing a formatting strategy is hidden behind the factory. `FormatStrategiesFactory` implements Factory Method design pattern and knows what formatter should be instantiated according to a specified format:

 {% highlight php %}
 <?php